 - Add the orange mixture to the oil and sugar mix and stir.

-- Add the flour and the baking powder and stir using a spatula or wooden spoon.
+- Add the flour and stir using a spatula or wooden spoon.

 - Do not over mix as the oil in the dough will start separating.